Killer Whales

 Apply to all whales, porpoises, dolphins, seals, sea lions, any animal hauled out and nesting birds.

-10. LIMIT your viewing time to 30 minutes or less.
-This will reduce the cumulative impact of all vessels and give consideration to other viewers.
+- LIMIT any wildlife viewing time to 30 minutes or less to lessen cumulative impact of vessels on wildlife.

 The noise and close proximity of unmanned aerial vehicles (UAV)/drones can disturb wildlife in the water or on land.
 Drones can disturb marine mammals, so are discouraged for viewing marine mammals unless appropriate permits are obtained.
 To prevent disturbances from an unmanned aerial vehicle (UAV/drone) over the marine environment, operators must use extreme caution.
 Fly during daylight hours, keep your drone in sight and limit your viewing time to reduce the cumulative impact.